 - Baked hot wings—instead of eating the traditional wings which will definitely be at the party, prepare your own wings at home by baking them instead of frying.

 Tip 3: Avoid those “sneaky drinks.”
 Typically the beverages of choice during the party are beer and/or other beverages containing alcohol, which you already know the impact on those.
 But other beverages at the party may be fruit juices, which I called the “sneaky drinks.”
 So, pay attention to what you are drinking; just because it’s 100% juice without alcohol, you still need to watch the number of flavored beverages that you consume.
-If you want something tasty, healthy and fizzy, try either of these two beverages; they come in a variety of flavors:
+If you want something tasty, healthy and fizzy, try beverages by brands such as Izze, Reed’s, Virgil’s, etc.

-Yes, I know that this may appear to be extreme, but some of you have goals to achieve for 2012, so don’t let one day set you back a few weeks!
+Yes, I know that this may appear to be extreme, but some of you have health goals to achieve, so don’t let one day set you back a few weeks!